Quandela/Perceval/docs/source/reference/logging.rst

 Log format
 ----------

-In the console the log will appear with the format:
+On the console the log will appear with the format:

 [log_level] message